khakhalin/notes/00_queue_to_do.md

 * CloudFormation
 * stored procs (procedures) - quickly document, even tho it's a bad old tech
 * [[dbt]] - explain the following statements: each step is a model, orchestrated, built-in testing with yaml configs, git-friendly (where is it typically stored?)
-* Polars - at least start
+* Polars - at least start an entry
 * cookie cutter data science - create a page, check the scope
 * revisit Kedro and figure out whether it can help me, what it does
 * openstack